juytter/commoncolors.css/README.md

 - [Last version (zip)](dist/common-colors-css-lastest.zip)
 - [Releases](https://github.com/juytter/common-colors-css/releases)

-## Usage
+## Principe

-#### Intuitive accessible colors.

-The color scheme is built from a *design pattern* consisting of 10 main colors (+ black & white) and for each one 4 others representing a shade of lightness.

-This color scheme makes it easy to represent colors by naming them (no more weird web names like  *papayawhip* or *dodger blue*, or color codes *#456788* ...).
+This color scheme makes it easy to represent colors by naming them.
+No weird color names like *papayawhip* or b*lue dodger*, or cryptic color codes # 456788 ...

-It means: a small palette, but 42 colors easily accessible to use, reuse and share into a project.
+The color scheme  is a *design pattern* consisting of 10 main colors (+ black & white) x 4 colors for each representing a shade of brightness.
+42 colors easily accessible to use, reuse and share into a project.

 ##### Main colors

 `black, white, gray, red, orange, yellow, green, cyan, blue, violet, fuchsia, pink`

-##### Lightness modifiers
+##### Brightness modifiers

 `-pale, -light, -dark, -black`

 ##### Examples

 `gray-pale, red, pink-dark  ...`

+## Usage

 #### CSS vars